FEATURE: Kate Bush: The Tour of Life: A Wolfhound At the Door: 1994 and 1995

 One can look ahead to 2005 and the release of Aerial.
 How Bush created a new family and was living away from London.
 Maybe that desire was there as early as 1993 and 1994.
 In 1994, the press were still very much not letting up.
 Taking digs and spreading rumours, all of this fuel was added to a fire.
 One can only imagine what Kate Bush was feeling.
 Not being afforded enough time to grieve her mother’s death and process the end of a fifteen-year romance, something had to change.
 In Graeme Thomson’s book, he notes how the years 1994 were 1995 were ones defined by isolation and depression.
 This was not something new.
 After 1982’s The Dreaming was released, Bush suffered nervous exhaustion and was prescribed bed rest.
 After such intense recording and promotion, she had to regroup and take steps so that she could continue her career.
 Bush did come back with 1985’s Hounds of Love.
 This time around, the break between albums was longer.
 That desire to be in the studio and record was a lower priority.
 Watching bad sitcoms and quiz shows, Bush slept a lot and I would assume she was not eating healthily.
 Bush was in a very low mood and it was a troubling time.
 It is easy to look at this time and feel like it was Bush suffering a massive low.
 Hitting rock bottom.
 In fact, it was only a brief period of isolation and depression, though it is significant.
 I don’t think many Kate Bush fans know about what she was doing in 1994 and 1995.
 There were few professional engagements.
 The last promotion duties for The Red Shoes were completed in 1994.
 Bush performing And So Is Love on Top of the Pops.
 A bit of travelling and interview.
 You can sense and feel that she was suffering.
 The sheer demand of recording and promoting took its toll.
 I am trying to more eloquently put it into words!
 Even if there was this down period where Bush slept an awful lot, watched television and wanted to be alone, she did also manage to engage in a normal and sociable form soon enough.
 Whether it was eating out at a high-end restaurant in London, attending David Gilmour’s fiftieth birthday (in 1996) or enjoying a play, she was keeping busy enough.

 Look ahead to 1996, Bush wrote and recorded the demo version of King of the Mountain.
 That was the single released from 2005’s Aerial.
 Sunset and An Architect’s Dream were written in 1997.
 Bush welcomed her son, Bertie, into the world in July 1998.
 That period between The Red Shoes coming out and giving birth.
 Quite interesting bookmarks.
 1994 and 1995 are fascinating.
 How there was this turbulence and personal struggle.
 Bush was asked about whether she wanted to have children in an interview from 1994.
-She was very much open to it.
+She was very much open to the idea.
 I think the loss of her mother and the cessation of her relationship with Del Palmer meant that she was looking to create new comfort and meaning.
 The loss that she suffered turned her mind towards children.
 She was in a new and strong relationship with Danny McIntosh.
 It is remarkable that Kate Bush rode through a very difficult time and soon came out the other side.
 Starting work on a new album and starting a family.
 The strength she found to begin writing and recording only a few years after The Red Shoes came out.
 However, this was a slow creative build.
 Aerial would arrive nine years after its first song was written.
 A double album that was incredibly generous and accomplished, it is also one of her most positive and hopeful works.
 Quite a contrast to the mood and aesthetic of 1994 and 1995.
 These years were not completely defined by blackness and isolation, yet it was a definite bridge.
 Bush could not carry on and push herself hard.
 The energy and motivation was not there.
 Blown back and stunned by some bad reception from fans and critics, I do think about Kate Bush in those years and it is heartbreaking.
 Spending so much time at home and needing a lot of sleep.
 Similarities to 1982 but a much more severe version of that.

 I am going to end this feature soon.
 I wanted to feature 1994 and 1995, less in a negative and downhearted sense.
 It is important to highlight this time.
 The endless work and push through 1993 and a lot of 1994.
 Making an album and short film.
 Having to promote both when I am sure Bush would rather peel away and be left alone.
 She needed some time to recalibrate and reflect.
 During a heavy time when she was not in the spotlight, Bush did manage to engage with music and make contributions.
 It was not too long before she opened up to the possibilities of a bright future.
 New material and new life.
 The lessons of The Red Shoes were present in her mind.
 From that point on, she would conduct her career differently and her working life would shift radically.
 In terms of how she promoted her work, where and how she recorded and the time she would take to complete an album.
 In a future feature, I am going to discuss how Kate Bush sort of pushed away from EMI after the release of Aerial.
 There was this definite sense of wanting independence and not wanting to engage in the same sort of promotional cycle.
 Not being held to deadlines.
 Even if Aerial was a long gestation, she was still very much aware that EMI were keen for Bush to release an album.
 That expectation would have been there from 1994.
 Get back on top after a mediocre period.
 Regain some of that traction and love that was around after the release of Hounds of Love and The Sensual World (1989).
 Rather than 1994 and 1995 being a time that ruined Kate Bush, it was a reset and chance for thinking about her future without obstacles and distractions.
 The positives we can take from that.
 From the days when a black dog was waiting at the door to Bush relocating, working in her own studio, starting a family and creating a masterpiece eighth studio album, one has to applaud her strength and focus.
 Rather than being finished and out of favour when Aerial was released, the phenomenal Kate Bush came backed adored and…